 London 2012’s Olympic Velodrome, a stellar example of a sustainably designed and constructed sports venue (Photo Credit: The Guardian)

 GSB: So, after London 2012, what was next?

-Jill Savery, Head of Sustainability at the 2013 America’s Cup (Photo Credit: Jill Savery)
+Jill Savery, Head of Sustainability for the 2013 America’s Cup (Photo Credit: Jill Savery)

 GSB: How high was high?

 Jill: Because the 2013 America’s Cup was to take place in San Francisco and the city has, as you are probably aware, advanced environmental regulations, we were required to be 1) Zero Waste, 2) Carbon Neutral, and 3) environmentally sustainable.
 We were also the first event in California to undergo environmental review under the California Environmental Quality Act (CEQA), which resulted in many mitigation measures to avoid any potentially negative environmental impacts.
 The event was also reviewed under the National Environmental Policy Act (NEPA).